bluecamel/OctoPrint-Mobile/README.md

 `settings.ini` under the plugin folder or it's corresponding data folder (`.octoprint/data/nautilus`) provides the gcode sequences for most of the functions provided.
 Make sure they are configured properly for your machine.

+##Updates

+ - ver 1.2 : For security reasons (API_KEY sent in clear), access is only allowed via the iOS app

 ##screenshots
 Setting page (under iOS Settings app)